jdbctemplatemapper/jdbctemplatemapper/README.md

        .where("orders.status = ?", "IN PROCESS") // always prefix where() columns with table
        .orderBy("orders.id, order_line.id")  // owning and related table columns can be used .hasMany(OrderLine.class) // related class
-       .joinColumn("order_id") // hasMany() join column will be on the related side.
+       .joinColumnManySide("order_id") // hasMany() join column will be on the many side.
 No prefixes .populateProperty("orderLines") // the property to populate on the owning class .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper

+ // employees hasMany skills through associated table 'employee_skill' List<Employee> employees =
+   Query.type(Employee.class) // owning class
+        .hasMany(Skill.class) // related class
+        .throughJoinTable("employee_skill") // the associated table
+        .throughJoinColumns("employee_id", "skill_id")  // note order of join columns. owning join column is first .populateProperty("skills") // property on owning class to populate .execute(jdbcTemplateMapper);

 ```

 ### fluent queries with QueryMerge

+Query api allows only one relationship to be queried.
+If multiple relationships need to be queried and its okay to issue multiple queries use QueryMerge.
+It merges the results from a query with results from another query.

 Example: Order hasOne Customer, Order hasMany OrderLine, OrderLine hasOne Product